 The best time to visit Chiapas is during the dry season which runs from November to May each year.
 The weather is a little cooler and less humid during this time as well as making nights more enjoyable.

 Do always bring your raincoat when traveling abroad.

-Don’t let weather spoil your holiday!
+Don’t let the weather spoil your holiday!